Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 Birds lay fertilized eggs that hatch.
 Parrots nurse their young, regurgitating food from their crops.

-Instead of teeth, parrots have hooked beaks.
-Their digestive systems also work differently from mammals, as they can’t chew their food, so they swallow it whole.
+Parrots have hooked beaks instead of teeth.
+Their digestive systems also work differently from those of mammals.
+Since they can’t chew their food, they swallow it whole.

-Food is stored in the crop until the parrot needs it for sustenance.
+Food is stored in the crop until the parrot requires it for sustenance.
 Once it enters the two-chambered stomach, food is pulverized and softened to move it through the body.

 In mammals, a muscular diaphragm keeps the lungs and heart separate from the abdominal cavity, and only the left aortic arch persists.

-In birds, the right arch persists, and they’re covered in feathers, not fur or hair.
+In birds, the right arch persists.
+They’re also covered in feathers, not fur or hair.

 Similarities Between Birds and Mammals